tbilik/senior-project-documentation/README.md

 ## Thanks!

 A quick thank you to Amy Bewley, Scott Bilik, Claire Bilik, and anyone else who helped me with the project.
-And thank you to reading all the way down this far!
+And thank you for reading all the way down this far!

 ![Ron Paul Gif](ronpaul.gif)